-- (iii) a drain known as the South Drain on the Tiwai Peninsula, at about Map Reference NZTopo50 CH10 456 29812 - is a permitted activity provided the following conditions are met: - (1) the work is carried out under the direct control of the body or person responsible for the maintenance of the drain; and - (2) machinery only crosses through a drain to obtain reasonable access to the side of the drain from which the work is to be undertaken; and - (3) the diversion is constructed at right angles to the line of the beach; and - (4) any excavated spoil is removed from the site and legally disposed of or spread over non-vegetated areas adjacent to the diversion; and - (5) the body or person responsible advises the Southland Regional Council of the details of the time and extent of the work to be undertaken, prior to the work commencing; and - (6) in the event of a discovery, or suspected discovery, of a site of cultural, heritage or archaeological value, the operation ceases immediately in that location and the Southland Regional Council is informed.
-Operations may recommence with the permission of the Southland Regional Council. - (d) Unless controlled by any other rule in this Plan, the diversion of water for the purpose of land drainage that does not meet Rules 51(a) to (c) is a discretionary activity. - Note: In addition to the provisions of this Plan and any relevant district plan, any activity which may modify, damage or destroy pre-1900 archaeological sites is subject to the archaeological authority process under the Heritage New Zealand Pouhere Taonga Act 2014.
+- (1) the work is carried out under the direct control of the body or person responsible for the maintenance of the drain; - (2) machinery only crosses through a drain to obtain reasonable access to the side of the drain from which the work is to be undertaken; - (3) the diversion is constructed at right angles to the line of the beach; - (4) any excavated spoil is removed from the site and legally disposed of or spread over non-vegetated areas adjacent to the diversion; - (5) the body or person responsible advises the Southland Regional Council of the details of the time and extent of the work to be undertaken, prior to the work commencing; and - (6) in the event of a discovery, or suspected discovery, of a site of cultural, heritage or archaeological value, the operation ceases immediately in that location and the Southland Regional Council is informed.
+Operations may recommence with the permission of the Southland Regional Council. - (d) Unless controlled by any other rule in this Plan, the diversion of water for the purpose of land drainage that does not meet Rules 51(a) to (c) is a discretionary activity.

+Note: In addition to the provisions of this Plan and any relevant district plan, any activity which may modify, damage or destroy pre-1900 archaeological sites is subject to the archaeological authority process under the Heritage New Zealand Pouhere Taonga Act 2014.
 The responsibilities regarding archaeological sites are set out in Appendix S. Due to the high concentration of recorded archaeological sites in the vicinity of the above sites, it is possible that works will require an archaeological authority under the Heritage New Zealand Pouhere Taonga Act 2014.
 No work (even if permitted under the rule or authorised by resource consent) should commence without first contacting Heritage New Zealand.

-Rule 52 - Water abstraction, damming, diversion and use from the Waiau catchment
+Rule 5282 - Water abstraction, damming, diversion and use from the Waiau catchment

-- (a) Except as provided in Rules 49(a), 49(b), 49(c), 50(a), 50(b), 51(a), 51(b), 52A and 52B (including takes authorised by section 14(3) of the Act), any take, damming, diversion or use of water from the Waiau catchment is a discretionary activity provided the following conditions are met: - the application is for the replacement of an expiring water permit pursuant to section 124 of the Act, and the rate of take and volume is not increasing, and use of the water is not changing; or - (ii) the application is for a groundwater take assessed as having a Low degree of hydraulic connection following the methodology specified in Appendix L.2. - (b) Except as provided in Rules 49(a), 49(b), 49(c), 50(a), 50(b), 51(a), 51(b), 52A and 52B (including takes authorised by section 14(3) of the Act), any take, damming, diversion or use of water from the Waiau catchment that does not meet the conditions of Rule 52(a) is a non-complying activity.
+- (a) Except as provided in Rules 49(a), 49(b), 49(c), 50(a), 50(b), 51(a), 51(b), 52A and 52B (including takes authorised by section 14(3) of the Act), any take, damming, diversion or use of water from the Waiau catchment is a discretionary activity provided the following conditions are met: - (i) the application is for the replacement of an expiring water permit pursuant to section 124 of the Act, and the rate of take and volume is not increasing, and use of the water is not changing; or - (ii) the application is for a groundwater take assessed as having a Low degree of hydraulic connection following the methodology specified in Appendix L.2.